pjot/bikemap/README.md

 # bikemap
 CLI application that renders a map of Strava activities.
+It uses openstreetmap to figure out where to center the map from a user-supplied location.

 ## Installation
 `go get && go build`